 The method for identifying police reports with potential hate crime motives is based on a computerised search of the narratives of the reports, by help of a search word list.
 Since 2012, the search is applied to a sample of reports concerning a number of specific crime categories.
 Reports containing words and phrases that indicate a potential hate crime motive are examined manually by at least two different people.
 Reports considered to contain a hate crime motive have their details coded in before an estimation procedure is applied to produce population-level estimates.
 These estimates subsequently make up the hate crime statistics.

 The statistics on police reports with identified hate crime motives can indicate attention given to hate crime in police reports and the structure of reported incidents.
 It does not, however, indicate prevalence of hate crime in society since most criminal incidents, regardless of motive, are not reported to the police.
-For this purpose, victimisation studies such as the Swedish Crime Survey (SCS), the Swedish school survey on crime (SUB) and the Politicians' Safety Survey (PTU) can assist in giving a better picture.
+For this purpose, victimisation studies such as the Swedish Crime Survey (SCS), the Politicians' Safety Survey (PTU) and the Swedish school survey on crime (SUB) can assist in giving a better picture.

 The statistics on police reports with identified hate crime motives include the following motives: